catamphetamine/react-pages/README.md

 ### Autogenerate event names

-When you find yourself copy-pasting those `_PENDING`, `_SUCCESS` and `_ERROR` event names from one action creator to another then take a look at `asynchronousActionEventNaming` setting described in the [All `react-isomorphic-render.js` settings](https://github.com/catamphetamine/react-isomorphic-render/blob/master/README-ADVANCED.md#all-react-isomorphic-renderjs-settings) section of the "advanced" readme: it lets a developer just supply a "base" `event` name and then it generates the three lifecycle event names from that "base" `event` significantly reducing boilerplate.
+When you find yourself copy-pasting those `_PENDING`, `_SUCCESS` and `_ERROR` event names from one action creator to another then take a look at `reduxEventNaming` setting described in the [All `react-isomorphic-render.js` settings](https://github.com/catamphetamine/react-isomorphic-render/blob/master/README-ADVANCED.md#all-react-isomorphic-renderjs-settings) section of the "advanced" readme: it lets a developer just supply a "base" `event` name and then it generates the three lifecycle event names from that "base" `event` significantly reducing boilerplate.

 ### HTTP utility